kaosbeat/codedspace/README.md

 ###start midiout app
 you can use the supplied PD-patch (midiclock.pd), but this should be opusmodus, and on the same rhythm as the rest of the instruments.
-Do this befor overtone is booted so the midi device is recognized upon booting overtone
+Do this before Overtone is booted so the midi-device is recognized upon booting Overtone

 ###start repl
 for now, `lein repl` check port number use that later when making connection from emacs